Liquidity risk: Amaranth Advisors LLC – 2006

 Amaranth Advisors lost roughly $6bn in the natural gas futures market in September 2006.
 Amaranth had taken a concentrated, leveraged, and undiversified position in its natural gas strategy.
 Amaranth's positions were staggeringly large, representing around 10% of the global market in natural gas futures.
-Chincarini notes that firms need to manage liquidity risk explicitly.
+Chin Carini notes that firms need to manage liquidity risk explicitly.
 The inability to sell a futures contract at or near the latest quoted price is related to one's concentration in the security.
 In Amaranth's case, the concentration was far too high and there were no natural counterparties when they needed to unwind the positions.
-Chincarini (2006) argues that part of the loss Amaranth incurred was due to asset illiquidity.
-Regression analysis on the 3 week return on natural gas future contracts from August 31, 2006 to September 21, 2006 against the excess open interest suggested that contracts whose open interest was much higher on August 31, 2006 than the historical normalized value, experienced larger negative returns.
+Chin Carini (2006) argues that part of the loss Amaranth incurred was due to asset illiquidity.
+Regression analysis on the 3 week return on natural gas future contracts from August 31, 2006, to September 21, 2006, against the excess open interest suggested that contracts whose open interest was much higher on August 31, 2006, than the historical normalized value, experienced larger negative returns.